grislyeye/grislyeye.com/content/blog/on-the-romance/on-the-romance.md

 layout: layouts/post.njk
 ---

+> He had spent a long time listening to his heart, and grown bored with that, and so he found his spectacles and sat up.

+\- *Little, Big* by John Crowley, 1981

 The history between the OSR (and many of the newer play styles, to be honest) and romantic fantasy roleplaying is a tortuous one.
 There is the forceful and vitriolic contempt for the infamous Dragonlance Series of adventures.
 A contempt that still burns fresh to this day.
 And let's not forget when the reactionary wing of the OSR started a crusade against the original Blue Rose.

 A Romantic fantasy Trad play style where the focus is on emotions, and where play is about significant relationships and emotional attachments (romance) between characters.